- 1 How do Hair Regrowth Treatments Work?

 Best Hair Restoration Treatments

 There are a lot of hair growth remedies on the market, including some creams, oils, combs, and even LED caps, which have shaky science (if any) behind them.
 As members of the American Society of Hair Restoration Surgery, we take the science of hair growth very seriously.
 The treatments listed below are proven to provide real results, in clinical studies, and are the treatments we make use of in our practice and recommend to our patients:

 Injections for Hair Regrowth

 Injections have gained a lot of popularity over the past couple of years as a treatment for hair loss.
 What’s great about this is that there is some really good, hard science behind this treatment that proves it is very effective, in addition to it being an easy and affordable procedure with no real downtime.

 What patients love most about this treatment is that it allows them to regrow hair naturally using nothing but the healing and growth potential of their own bodies, harnessed in a targetted way, to benefit their hairline.
-PRP, or platelet-rich plasma, is a procedure through which we isolate and concentrate the growth and healing factors from your own blood, and then inject them into your scalp.
+This is a procedure through which we isolate and concentrate the growth and healing factors from your own blood, and then inject them into your scalp.
 The effects are twofold: it not only stimulates the growth of new and dormant follicles, but also the diameter of hair in the treated area has been shown to increase significantly, to give the appearance of thicker, fuller hair.
 Results are all your own, and thus, completely natural.